 Hope theory, developed by psychologist C.R.
 Snyder in the mid-1990s, redefines hope as a cognitive skill rather than an emotion—a learnable set of mental strategies that drive goal achievement through pathways thinking (planning routes to goals) and agency thinking (motivational energy to pursue them).
 Unlike optimism, which involves general positive expectations, hope is goal-directed and action-oriented, requiring personal control and specific planning.
-Research consistently shows that hope predicts academic success, job performance, mental health, physical well-being, and resilience beyond intelligence and personality traits, making it a critical psychological resource that can be measured, taught, and strengthened through evidence-based interventions.
+Research consistently shows that hope predicts academic success, job performance, mental health, physical well-being, and resilience beyond intelligence and personality traits—and a landmark 2025 study found that feeling hopeful is the strongest predictor of meaning in life among all positive emotions.
+Hope can be measured, taught, and strengthened through evidence-based interventions, making it one of the most practical and empowering frameworks in positive psychology.

 What This Cheat Sheet Covers